MohammedAldosari/json-translations-manager/README.md

 To start using JSON Translation Manager you need first to specify the localization (i18n) folder with one language file (e.g. en.json, ar.json, etc.).

-The following commands are available in VS Code's command palette, use the ID to add them to your keyboard shortcuts:
+The following commands are available in VS Code's command palette:

 | ID                                            | Command                                                  |
 | --------------------------------------------- | -------------------------------------------------------- |